 The purpose of the REINS Act is to increase accountability for and transparency in the federal regulatory process by requiring Congress to approve all new major regulations.
-The Act sets forth procedures federal agencies must follow to implement the act, including preparing a report to congress which classifies rules as major or non-major, lists agency actions designed to implement a statutory provision or objective, and lists the aggregate economic impact of those actions.
+The Act sets forth procedures federal agencies must follow, including preparing a report to Congress which classifies rules as major or non-major, lists agency actions designed to implement a statutory provision or objective, lists the aggregate economic impact of those actions, and includes a complete copy of any cost-benefit analysis of a rule.

-The Act passed the House on August 2, 2013, and was received by the Senate and referred to the Committee on Homeland Security and Governmental Affairs.
+The Act passed the House of Representatives on August 2, 2013, and was received by the Senate and referred to the Committee on Homeland Security and Governmental Affairs on September 9, 2013.
 The Act is presently awaiting action by the Senate.